wp-plugins/knews/readme.txt

 * Serbian - sr_RS - about 60% translated (thanks to: Hasan Yousef)
 * Russian - ru_RU (Thanks to Ivan Komarov. http://http://ivkom.ru )
 * Dutch - nl_NL (Thanks to: Carl Rozema. http://www.hetsites.nl )
+* Greek - gr_GR (Thanks to Konstantinos Marinoglou)

+Do you want to translate Knews to your language?
+We will give you Knews Pro for free as exchange, please, contact us here: [http://www.knewsplugin.com/professional-contact/](http://www.knewsplugin.com/professional-contact/).

-= Future release =
+= Future releases =

-* Support for xili-language, polylang and transposh plugins.
+* Support for xili-language and transposh plugins.
 * Continued improvement of the WYSIWYG editor.
 * More templates.